Dezeen Magazine

 A photograph of an architectural model of a seires of huts, in tones of brown, atop a brown wooden plinth.

-Tulane University presents ten student architecture projects
+Tulane University presents ten student research and studio projects

 Dezeen School Shows: a proposal for a mixed-use development of apartments and a hotel at a site affected by hurricane Katrina is included in Dezeen's latest school show by students at Tulane University, New Orleans, USA.